25-1-Great Vocals

 Writer/Composer: George Gershwin / Ira Gershwin (1926)

-Of all of Gershwin’s masterpieces, this one may be the most touching, and this Pop and Jazz standard is stunning with Sarah’s delivery of Hal Mooney’s arrangement.
-Many considered her one of the best interpreters of jazz and the American songbook from the 1940s through the 60s.
+Of all of Gershwin’s masterpieces, this one may be the most touching, and this Pop and Jazz standard remains stunning with Sarah’s delivery of Hal Mooney’s arrangement.
+Many considered her one of the two best female interpreters of Jazz and the American songbook, along with Ella Fitzgerald, from the 1940s through the 60s.
 Her beautiful voice reminds us of what purity and perfect pitch she possessed, and what impeccable vocal range she had.
 Sit back, close your eyes, listen as she touches you with her smokey enticing voice, and let her sing.
-She is truly one of the great voices of the 20th century, singing with such conviction just like…well, a “lost lamb.”
-Astonishing!
+“There’s a somebody I’m longing to see / I hope that he turns out to be / Someone who’ll watch over me.”
+She is truly one of the great voices of the 20th century, singing with such conviction just like…well, like a “lost lamb.”
+Astonishingly Beautiful!

 13. HURT (2002)